matthewpriebe-sccompanies/symmetrical-sniffle/docs/Projects/IMSPegaTrainingRefresh.md

 |env-CrdTrainingOrderAuthExtract | IMS_AUTH, IMS_ORDER | oframe_prd_s.ims_order, oframe_prd_s.ims_auth |
 |env-CrdTrainingImsCustomerExtract| IMS_CUSTOMER | oframe_prd_s.ims_customer |

+The 'Gold Copy' MySql tables are preceded with a GC_.
+The Following are the 'Gold Copy' Tables:
+- GC_IMS_AUTH
+- GC_IMS_CUS_EMAIL
+- GC_IMS_CUSTOMER
+- GC_IMS_MASON_CRN
+- GC_IMS_MASON_PREFERENCES
+- GC_IMS_ORDER

 ## Automic Job
 This process is controlled through two Automic schedules:

-1. JOBP.ARTRAIN_LOAD_IMS_GOLDCOPIES: This schedule pulls new and updated production data from the Redshift change-data-capture tables and loads it into the MySQL training "gold copy" tables.
-It kicks-off the five AWS Glue jobs owned by the Credit team to extract, transform, and load the data.
+1.  `JOBP.ARTRAIN_LOAD_IMS_GOLDCOPIES`: This schedule kicks off the 5 Credit glue jobs.
+These jobs pull new and updated production data from Redshift change-data-capture tables and loads it into the MySQL training "gold copy" tables.

-2. JOBP.ARTRAIN_IMS_REFRESH: This schedule pushes the data from the MySQL training "gold copy" tables into the main training tables.
+2.  `JOBP.ARTRAIN_IMS_REFRESH`: This schedule kicks-off a static load Glue jobs owned entirely by AR.
+These jobs copy data from the MySQL training "gold copy" tables into the main training tables.
 It runs much more frequently, multiple times per day, to reset the training data.
-This schedule kicks-off a static load Glue job owned entirely by AR.

-*Note*: The JOBP.ARTRAIN_LOAD_IMS_GOLDCOPIES schedule runs less often, only when new customers need to be added or existing customer data needs to be modified in the training environment.
+*Note*: The `JOBP.ARTRAIN_LOAD_IMS_GOLDCOPIES` schedule runs less often, only when new customers need to be added or existing customer data needs to be modified in the training environment.

-*Note*: The Glue Jobs owned by Credit are only run by the first Automic schedule, JOBP.ARTRAIN_LOAD_IMS_GOLDCOPIES.
+*Note*: The Glue Jobs owned by Credit are only run by the first Automic schedule, `JOBP.ARTRAIN_LOAD_IMS_GOLDCOPIES`.
 The second Automic Schedule only calls the static load Glue job which is entirely owned by AR.

 ![System Overview](Images/TrainingRefresh1.PNG)